orangejustin/patient_chat_app/README.md

   - `patients`: Manages patient data and models.
   - `ai_bot`: Contains AI-related logic, including language model integration and knowledge graph interactions.

+### Frontend

+The frontend of the application is built using Django Templates, providing a seamless integration with the Django backend.
+The user interface is designed to be intuitive and user-friendly, allowing patients to easily interact with the AI health assistant.

 ### AI Integration

 - **Langchain and Langgraph:**